 Symptoms of Epstein-Barr virus infection can vary among individuals.
 Toddlers and adults may experience no symptoms at all.
 When symptoms do occur they may be vague and similar to a cold or the flu.
 Symptoms may include a general mild feeling of malaise.

-In adolescents and young adults who develop mononucleosis, symptoms generally begin about four to six weeks after exposure to the ...more symptoms »
+In adolescents and young adults who develop mononucleosis, symptoms generally begin about four to six weeks after exposure to ...more symptoms »

 Epstein-Barr virus: Treatments

 Unlike many other viral diseases, it is very difficult to control the spread of Epstein-Barr infection with basic hygiene measures.
 This is because the Epstein-Barr virus is extremely common and causes infection in 95% of people at one time or another during their lifetime.
-It is also possible to spread the Epstein-Barr virus even when a person is not sick after all signs ...more treatments »
+It is also possible to spread the Epstein-Barr virus even when a person is not sick after all signs of infection have ...more treatments »

 Epstein-Barr virus: Misdiagnosis